 From the White House to the Department of Transportation, the trucking industry has been recognized as an essential service during the COVID-19 pandemic.
-What has been encouraging to see is that recognition that trucking is an essential service that American consumers and commercial businesses rely on always.
+What has been encouraging to see is the recognition that trucking is an essential service that American consumers and commercial businesses rely on always.
 Not just in a National emergency circumstance.
+Changes to the sleeper berth rule help support truckers.

 Trucking carriers and owner-operators have been working double time to keep up with the freight demand in certain sectors (particularly consumer goods and health supplies).
 But when special and urgent needs arise during a National emergency, some of the regulations that truckers must abide by, actually slow down the supply chain.
 And also cost truckers heavily, in terms of extra costs and delays, which for owner-operators, takes a substantial bite out of their profit margin.